MSP-1 Specification

 3. Required fields

-• id — stable identifier for the section.
+- id — required; stable identifier for the section within the page or declared section hierarchy.

-• description — summary of content within the section.
+- description — summary of the section's contents or purpose.

 4. AI interpretation rules

-• Missing section metadata SHOULD trigger fallback to page-level context.
+- Missing optional section metadata should trigger fallback to page-level context rather than invalidation.

 5. Relationship to related MSP-1 terms